Eliminate the Drag That’s Holding Your Business Back (1 of 3)

 Continually identifying and purging this noise is essential in an agile organization.

-The way we create this discipline is through a cross-functional team worksession that you conduct 2 – 3 times a year.
-The goal of this work session is to find ways to free up our capacity and give ourselves a little breathing room by identifying unproductive processes, tasks, or activities that take up too much time/energy and no longer serve our needs.
+The way we create this discipline is through a cross-functional team worksession that you conduct 2–3 times a year.
+The goal of this work session is to find ways to free up capacity and give ourselves a little breathing room by identifying unproductive processes, tasks, or activities that take up too much time/energy and no longer serve our needs.

 Questions to Consider

 The idea behind the Create Capacity Discipline is to get your organization to have a lean, continuous improvement mindset.
-Your team should know it’s ok and that they are expected to be always assessing work, processes, etc. to make sure it still is valuable.
+Your team should know it's ok — and that they are expected — to be always assessing work, processes, and activities to make sure they still provide value.

-We are excellent at adding projects, initiatives, meetings on a regular basis.
-It takes discipline to be equally good at asking, “what can we stop doing” to create more capacity inside the organization.
+We are excellent at adding projects, initiatives, and meetings on a regular basis.
+It takes discipline to be equally good at asking, “what can we stop doing?” to create more capacity inside the organization.